Friday the 13th: The Game: Virtual Cabin

 On June 30, 2016, IllFonic previewed a 3D development diary to complement behind-the-scenes interviews, footage, and in-development stock called the "Virtual Cabin".
 Besides overviews, the Cabin has item rooms that house information upon characters, scenes, or easter eggs.
 An item room called the "Jason Room" was unlocked on July 18, 2016 and a room containing the main counselors was unlocked on August 12, 2016.

-On December 18th 2016 a virtual cabin 2.0 was added to the main game.
+On December 18, 2017, a Virtual Cabin 2.0 was added to the main game.
 It features much more Easter eggs and is at a much larger scale than the previous cabin.
-Completing all the challenges reveals confirmation of the addition of Uber Jason and a map depicting the space ship Grendel from the film Jason X coming soon.
-However this was officially canceled in a statement from Gun Media due to a rights lawsuit involving Sean S. Cunningham and Victor Miller in which Gun Media representative Wes Keltner stated: "Is there a chance of any content being added to the game if a ruling on the dispute occurs in the near future?
+Completing all the challenges reveals confirmation of the addition of Uber Jason and a map depicting the spaceship Grendel from the film Jason X coming soon.
+However, this was officially canceled in a statement from Gun Media due to a rights lawsuit involving Sean S. Cunningham and Victor Miller in which Gun Media representative Wes Keltner stated: "Is there a chance of any content being added to the game if a ruling on the dispute occurs in the near future?
 The answer is no. We can't keep building content that may never see the light of day.
 That's bad business."

 Soundtrack

 Harry Manfredini, who created the soundtrack for the original film, composed the soundtrack of the video game.
-The physical copy was to feature original concept art from the game and liner notes in the packaging, but this ultimately proved false.

-During development, Gun released two tracks from the upcoming soundtrack, which released as "Harry Manfredini Full Track - 01" on November 9, 2015 and "Harry Manfredini Full Track - 02" on May 14, 2016.
+During development, Gun Media released two tracks from the upcoming soundtrack, which released as "Harry Manfredini Full Track – 01" on November 9, 2015 and "Harry Manfredini Full Track – 02" on May 14, 2016.

 A trailer of the game released for PAX West 2016 featured the theme for the game, "Killer", recorded by Crazy Lixx.
 Other songs included in the game from Crazy Lixx include "Live Before I Die" and "XIII" which can be heard when the radio is played.

-The song "Friday the 13th" by the punk rock band Misfits, from their 2016 EP of the same name, can be heard on any radio in the game and also in the car when escaping.
+The song "Friday the 13th" by punk rock band Misfits, from their 2016 EP of the same name, can be heard on any radio in the game and also in the car when escaping.
 Gun Media uploaded a trailer featuring the song during the game's development.